Table of Contents

 Key Characteristics of Cardamom Seeds:

-- Floral Notes: Reminiscent of orange blossom or jasmine.
+- Floral Notes: Similar to orange blossom or jasmine, adding elegance to dishes.

-- Citrusy Undertones: Slight lemon or lime-like aroma.
+- Citrusy Undertones: Bright lemon or lime-like aroma that cuts through rich flavors.

-These characteristics make cardamom seeds ideal for use in everything from desserts to curries, teas, and even cocktails.
+These characteristics make cardamom seeds ideal for everything from desserts and teas to curries and cocktails.

 Spice | Flavor Profile | Best Used With |